Skip to Content

 We highly recommend using yellow onions in these recipes:

-• Vidalia Onions are sweeter yellow onions, due to the lower sulfur in the soil where they're grown.
+• Vidalia Onions are sweeter yellow onions due to less sulfur in the soil where they're grown.
 Georgia owns the trademark for Vidalia onions.

-• Walla Walla Onions are another type of sweet yellow onion.
-They're grown in Washington state.
+• Walla Walla Onions are grown in Washington state.
+They are a yellow onion with a sweet taste.

-• Bermuda Onions are flat-topped, sweet onions, and are a good substitute for shallots.
-They generally have to be homegrown as they are not available for purchase everywhere.
+• Bermuda Onions are flat-topped, sweet onions and are a good substitute for shallots.
+They generally have to be homegrown as they are not available in most grocery stores.

-Sweet onions taste great in recipes like Sweet Vidalia Onion Salad and Vidalia Onions with Grape Tomatoes and Spaghetti.
+Sweet onions taste great in these recipes, like Sweet Vidalia Onion Salad and Vidalia Onions with Grape Tomatoes and Spaghetti.

 Scallions (Green Onions)